szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Autonomous Agent (inline)`` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.
 * ``Chat with files (LlamaIndex, inline)`` - plugin integrates LlamaIndex storage in any chat and provides additional knowledge into context (from indexed files).
 * ``API calls`` - plugin lets you connect the model to the external services using custom defined API calls.
 * ``Code Interpreter`` - responsible for generating and executing Python code, functioning much like the `Code Interpreter` on `ChatGPT`, but locally.
-This means GPT can interface with any script, application, or code.
-Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.
+This means model can interface with any script, application, or code.
+Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to model.
 * ``Custom Commands`` - allows you to create and execute custom commands on your system.
-* ``Files I/O`` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
+* ``Files I/O`` - grants access to the local filesystem, enabling model to read and write files, as well as list and create directories.
 * ``System (OS)`` - provides access to the operating system and executes system commands.
 * ``Mouse and Keyboard`` - provides the ability to control the mouse and keyboard by the model.
 * ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.